Sell from home · For home bakers & cooks

 Homemade goodiesCookies, breads, and weekend bakes.

-Local convenienceDelivered in minutes, not hours.
+Local convenienceMinutes away, not hours.

 Why walk to the store when your neighbour might already have what you need?
 Start selling.
 Start earning.
-Build your neighbourhood marketplace.

 How it works